w3c/webappsec-clear-site-data/demo/README.md

 ## Setup instructions

 1. Download the `demo/` directory.
-2. Run `python server.py` in that directory.
+2. Run `python server.py` in that directory (Use Python 3.5 or higher).
 3. Navigate to `localhost:8000`. (**NOTE:** Clear-Site-Data only works on `localhost` and `https`.
 Since `server.py` is HTTP-only, navigating to other hosts than `localhost` will not work.)